 - Ÿ Experienced Management Team with a Proven Track Record.
 Our strong management team has extensive experience in the specialty retail industry.
 We believe J.Crew has benefited substantially, in particular, from the leadership and strategic guidance of Millard Drexler, our chief executive officer, and Jeffrey Pfeifle, our president.
 Since Messrs.
 Drexler and Pfeifle were appointed in early 2003, we have assembled a management team with extensive experience across a broad range of disciplines, including merchandising, design, marketing, human resources, store and direct operations, logistics and information technology functions.
-Since our new management began to influence our product line in late 2003 and early 2004, we have experienced five consecutive quarters of growth in comparable store sales, net sales, gross profit and operating income.
+Since our new management began to influence our product line in late 2003 and early 2004, we have experienced four consecutive quarters of double-digit growth in comparable store sales, net sales, gross profit and operating income.
 We believe this significant momentum demonstrates our management team's strength. - Ÿ Disciplined Merchandise Management.
 We focus on controlling our inventory in order to maximize full-price sales and increase inventory turns.
-We control our inventory of certain products so that demand for our products exceeds their supply, which is intended to encourage customers not to delay purchases, maximize full-price sales and increase inventory turns.
+We control our inventory of certain products so that demand for our products exceeds their supply, which fosters a sense of shopping urgency in our customers, maximizes full-price sales and increases inventory turns.
 Our merchandise managers are guided by return on investment objectives in determining their inventory purchases.
-We believe our merchandising strategy enhances our brand image while maximizing profits. - Ý Customer-Service Oriented Culture.
+We believe our merchandising strategy enhances our image as a high quality, fashionable lifestyle brand while maximizing profits. - Y Customer-Service Oriented Culture.
 We hire and train sales associates committed to serving our customers and compensate them based on performance measures in order to enhance the customer-service oriented culture in our stores.
 We focus on ensuring that our sales associates are committed to maintaining high standards of visual presentation and customer service.
 To improve our responsiveness to customer feedback, our management holds regular conference calls with store managers in which customer feedback is discussed and appropriate responses are formulated in a timely manner.
 We also make available to our customers "Client Specialists," who serve as personal shoppers and wardrobe consultants.